0xBECEDA/world-of-wisdom/README.md

 Energy Efficiency: Compared to some other PoW algorithms, Hashcash is relatively energy-efficient, making it a suitable choice for applications that aim to minimize environmental impact.

+After Prof Of Work verification, server sends one of the quotes from “word of wisdom” book or any other collection of the quotes.
+Project also includes tcp-client.

+## requirements
+To run application you should have installed docker 20+ version and docker compose 2+ version.

 ## how to run

 ``make run``

 It will build docker images and run server and client.
+After receiving quote from server, client will shut down.